bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Let\'s go over and give that a try.
+Let&apos;s go over and give that a try.
 Hopefully I did that right, I think I did.
-If I refresh this page and click \"Slideup,\" it does that animation.
+If I refresh this page and click &quot;Slideup,&quot; it does that animation.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 161.
 (95) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->